slowjams/AWS/Demystifying AWS.md

 * If you specify targets using an instance ID, the source IP addresses of the clients are preserved (no need to enable "client IP preservation" as this functionality is already active by default in this scenario) and provided to your applications.
 If you specify targets by IP address, the source IP addresses are the private IP addresses of the load balancer nodes because the NLB doesn't inherently know which specific instance owns that IP, as multiple instances could potentially share the same IP address across different network interfaces on a single machine

+## Load Balance Healthy Check

+`HealthCheckIntervalSeconds`: This determines how frequently the load balancer sends health check requests to the targets.
+Default: 30 seconds.
+Range: 5 to 300 seconds

+`HealthCheckTimeoutSeconds`:This defines how long the load balancer waits for a response from the target before marking the health check as failed.
+Default: 6 seconds for HTTP health checks, 10 seconds for TCP and HTTPS.
+Range: 2 to 120 seconds.

+`HealthyThresholdCount`: The number of consecutive successful health checks required before the target is considered healthy.
+Default: 5.
+Range: 2 to 10.

+`UnhealthyThresholdCount`: The number of consecutive failed health checks required before the target is considered unhealthy.
+Default: 2.
+Range: 2 to 10.

+## Auto Scaling Group

+When an ASG is connected to an load balancer, when the ASG initiate/terminate an instance, this instance will be registered/unregistered with the target group.

+* Scaling Policies:
+  - **Dynamic Scaling**
+     - Simple Scaling
+     - Step Scaling
+     - Target Tracking Scaling
+  - **Scheduled Scaling**
+  - **Predictive Scaling**
+* Health check grace period (default 300s)
+* Cooldown erpoiod (default 300 seconds): during the cooldown period, the ASG will not launch or terminate additional instances (to allow for metrics to stabilize)
+* Lifecycle Hooks

 ## Route53

 `DNS Zone`     : a database, for example  *.netflix.com (that's the zone) containing records